This feature is included from the Pro Plan and up.

 Formulas are very similar to Data sets when it comes to the way they are set up.

-From Reports > Data center > Formulas > Create, and follow the same first steps:
+From Reports > Data center > Formulas > Add formula, and follow the same first steps:

 give your metric an ID: this is used to reference your metric in other formulas.
 Remember that an ID can only be written with uppercase letters and underscores (Planday will format your ID the correct way where necessary).